usnistgov/TIG-Stage/sp800-63c/sec11_examples.md

 <div class="breaker"></div>
 <a name="examples"></a>

-## 11. Examples
+## 11 Examples

 *This section is informative.*

 Three types of assertion technologies are discussed below: SAML assertions, Kerberos tickets, and OpenID Connect tokens.
 This list is not inclusive of all possible assertion technologies, but does represent those that are commonly used in federated identity systems.

-### 11.1.
-Security Assertion Markup Language (SAML)
+### 11.1 Security Assertion Markup Language (SAML)

 SAML is an XML-based framework for creating and exchanging authentication and attribute information between trusted entities over the internet.
-As of this writing, the latest specification for \[[SAML](#SAML)\] is SAML v2.0, issued 15 March 2005.
+As of this writing, the latest specification for [SAML](#SAML) is SAML v2.0, issued 15 March 2005.

 The building blocks of SAML include: